Assisted Pull-Ups (Beginners’ Guide and Tutorial)

 woman holding the top of a pull up as part of an assisted pull up tutorial

-Follow the step-by-step guide below.
+Follow the step-by-step guide below to work on pull-ups in your home gym.
 Start where you are and do what you can.
-Adjust this guide as needed, based on how long you can hang on the bar, what level of resistance you need, and how many assisted repetitions you can perform.
+Adjust this guide as needed, based on how long you can hang on the bar, what level of resistance you need and how many assisted repetitions you can perform.

-Hang On The Pull Up Bar (Overhand Grip)
+1. Hang On the Pull-up Bar (Overhand Grip)

-Why this is important: Hanging on the bar (dead hang) is crucial because you need to mimic the move you want to do.
-The bottom of the pull up is the most difficult portion of the move for most people.
-Hanging from the bar can strengthen the muscles that retract the scapulas together, which will help you avoid getting stuck at the bottom of your pull up.
+Hanging on the bar (dead hang) is crucial because you need to mimic the move you want to do.
+The bottom of the pull-up is the most difficult portion of the move for most people.
+Hanging from the bar can strengthen the muscles that retract the scapula together, which will help you avoid getting stuck at the bottom of your pull-up.

-Benefits: Improves grip strength, spinal decompression, stretches upper body, improves shoulder mobility and reduces shoulder pain, improves posture.
+Benefits: Improves grip strength, spinal decompression, stretches the upper body, improves shoulder mobility, reduces shoulder pain and improves posture.

 woman hanging on the bar as part of an assisted pull up tutorial at home